aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-json/_index.md

 linktitle: "Convert Worksheet to JSON"
 type: docs
 url: /convert-worksheet-to-json/
-keywords: "Aspose.Cells, worksheet to JSON, Excel conversion, Cloud API"
+keywords: "Aspose.Cells, worksheet to JSON, Excel conversion, cloud API, API v4, data export"
-description: "Learn how to convert an Excel worksheet to JSON using the Aspose.Cells Cloud API.
-This guide explains request parameters, response handling, error codes, and common use cases."
+description: "Step‑by‑step guide on converting an Excel worksheet to JSON with Aspose.Cells Cloud API, including request parameters, response handling, error codes, and SDK examples."
 weight: 100
 ---

 The **ConvertWorksheetToJson** endpoint reads a spreadsheet file from the local file system, extracts the specified worksheet, and returns its content as a JSON file.
 The conversion is performed entirely on Aspose.Cells Cloud servers, so no intermediate upload or storage is required.
 It supports password‑protected workbooks, custom font locations, and regional settings, delivering a fast, cloud‑native solution for exporting worksheet data to JSON for downstream processing.

 ## **Convert Worksheet To JSON API**